thorvg/thorvg.swift/VIEWS_API_DOCUMENTATION.md

 ### Lifecycle

-- **onAppear**: Automatically starts playback if `autoPlay` is true
-- **onDisappear**: Pauses playback to conserve resources
+- **onDisappear**: Automatically pauses playback to conserve resources

 ---

 ## LottieUIKitView (UIKit)

-A UIKit view for displaying Lottie animations with similar functionality to the SwiftUI version.
+A UIKit view for displaying Lottie animations.
+Like the SwiftUI view, it accepts an external `LottieViewModel`.

 ### Basic Usage